What are sleep disorders?

 What causes a sleep disorder to develop?

-There are a number of potential factors that can increase the likelihood that an individual will develop a sleep disorder.
+Like lots of mental health conditions, there are a number of factors that can increase the chances of someone struggling with sleep disorder.
 These include:

 - Napping during the day